Business

 Why the entry matters

 The timing fits a value-focused shopper.
-Years of high inflation squeezed Chilean households, and even as price growth has eased, consumers remain focused on stretching their budgets, which plays to a low-price, buy-in-bulk pitch.
+Years of high inflation squeezed Chilean households, and even as price growth has eased, consumers still focus on stretching their budgets.
+That plays to a low-price, buy-in-bulk pitch.

 It also sharpens competition.
-Chile’s grocery market is dominated by Walmart, Cencosud and Falabella, and a new format aimed at both families and small businesses adds a fresh line of attack in an already crowded field.
+Chile’s grocery market is dominated by Walmart, Cencosud and Falabella, and a new format aimed at families and small businesses adds a fresh line of attack.

 There is a small-business angle too.
 Shopkeepers and entrepreneurs often use these clubs to stock up at volume prices, which could pull some wholesale demand away from traditional suppliers.

 For a foreign resident, the practical read is straightforward.
-If the clubs open as planned, Santiago gains a bulk-shopping option that many expatriates will recognise from home, though the membership habit is still new to the local market.
+If the clubs open as planned, Santiago gains a bulk-shopping option many expatriates will know from home, though the membership habit is still new locally.

 Chile also fits a wider push.
-The chain is opening or planning clubs in Jamaica, Costa Rica and Guatemala as well, part of a steady expansion across Latin America and the Caribbean rather than a one-off bet on Santiago.
+The chain is opening or planning clubs in Jamaica, Costa Rica and Guatemala too, part of a steady expansion across Latin America and the Caribbean rather than a one-off bet on Santiago.

 What is PriceSmart Chile?